 Living in extreme poverty: What does it mean for older people?

-Owasim Akram, Örebro University, Bangladesh
+Owasim Akram, Örebro University, Sweden

 Older people are growing majority among the extreme poor.
 Their experiences of extreme poverty are qualitatively different making them as a unique case in the poverty discourse.
 Without a detailed understanding of the lived context, their poverty will be impossible to address.
 Findings of the paper emerged from qualitative panel dataset, collected in a semi ethnographic manner, from 12 households followed annually over five years.